Ben Kerkvliet: Career highlights

-Kerkvliet taught Political Science and Southeast Asian Studies at the University of Hawaii from 1971 to 1991.
+Kerkvliet taught Political Science and Southeast Asian Studies at the University of Hawaiʻi from 1971 to 1991.
 He has been teaching at Australian National University since 1991.
 He has received various international fellowships and awards for research and teaching in Asia, Australia, Europe and America.
 Most importantly, Kerkvliet enjoys working with industrious graduate students and living in and doing research in the Philippines and Vietnam.

+Personal life

+Kerkvliet currently resides in Hawaiʻi with his wife Melinda.